 How is my travel schedule affected by the move?

 I travel for most of my work with my existing clients.
 Across the US and the Caribbean and have recently done work in the UK and Germany.
 When I started looking at how living in Europe would affect this work, the answer was “not much”.
 I looked closely and starting comparing travel time and cost, there really wasn’t a huge difference.
-It takes a couple of hours longer to get somewhere, but on many occasions I can take a direct flight from Europe to my final destination instead of multiple flights, which I usually had to do from Florida.
+It takes a few hours longer to get somewhere, but on many occasions I can take a direct flight from Europe to my final destination instead of multiple flights, which I usually had to do from Florida.

 How does being in a new country affect us?

 Living in a new city and country is also very stimulating.
 For some reason our senses seem a little sharper when our surroundings are new and different.
 That’s a big reason that humans find travel so alluring, I’m sure.
 After all, travel is the reasons hotels exist, so if I’m photographing them it seems right that I live and breathe the essence of travel in order for my photos to be honest and hit the mark.
-I have a background of working in Leisure travel since I was 18 years old, to being a business traveller myself in recent years, it gives me a good understanding of who my photographs are marketed to.
+I have a background of working in Leisure travel since I was 18 years old, so when I add to that by being a business traveller myself in recent years, it gives me a good understanding of who my photographs are marketed to.

 To my existing customers who may read this, I will be a more worldly photographer.
 For potential new clients, I am in Europe and ready to bring my experience to the table.
 Photographing hotels, restaurants and destinations is what I love to do and will continue to do so in more widespread locations.